-- If the business is not a shop, restaurant, fast food or takeaway food outlet the minimum age for employment is 15 years old. - A child who is 13 or 14 years old may work in a shop, restaurant, fast food or takeaway food outlet between 6am and 10pm (excepting school hours) if the employer has obtained written permission from their parent or guardian.
-Visit the Employment of children laws in WA - shop, restaurant, fast food or takeaway food businesses page for more information. - School aged children must not be employed during school hours, unless participating in a school program (e.g. work experience placement). - A child under 18 must not be employed in a job that jeopardises their wellbeing. - Visit the When children can work in Western Australia page for more information.
+- If the business is not a shop, restaurant, fast food or takeaway food outlet the minimum age for employment is 15 years old. - A child who is 13 or 14 years old may work in a shop, restaurant, fast food or takeaway food outlet between 6am and 10pm (excepting school hours) if the employer has obtained written permission from their parent or guardian. - School aged children must not be employed during school hours, unless participating in a school program (e.g. work experience placement). - A child under 18 must not be employed in a job that jeopardises their wellbeing. - Visit When children can work in Western Australia for more information.